dclement1/Higher-Education---Demographics/README.md

 - *Below is a table depicting the average graduation rate by county.*
 ![average_graduation_rate_by_county](average_graduation_rate_by_county.PNG)
+####

-- *Below is a table depicting the average graduation rate by county.*
+- *Below is a graph depicting the average salaries of teaching staff by institutions within Hillsborough County .*
 ![average_salary](average_salary_of_teaching_staff.PNG)
+#### This graph shows that The University of South Florida has the highest average salary.
+This can plausably be correlated to the fact that USF offers the highest degree level possible.
+Similarly, Ultimate Medical Academy, which only offers an Associates Degree, has the lowest average salary.